efsalvarenga/CV/EstevaoAlvarengaCV.md

 I am responsible for the delivery of the digital scope for Industrial Electrification.
 - Our group has implemented the application that **allows flexibly operating of Pernis' utilities**, capable of financial optimisation, integrating with trading and equipment control.
 - The same approach is being **extended to internal and external customers**, such as Gasunie - the Dutch gas network operator.
-- I **lead a group of 18 developers** (including architecture and infrastructure) that will enable Shell's electrification strategy for industrial assets.
+- I **lead a group of 16 developers** (including architecture and infrastructure) that will enable Shell's electrification strategy for industrial assets.

 __Artificial Intelligence Platform Manager__ | Shell Information & Digital Engineering -
 _The Hague, NL (Aug 2021 - Dec 2022)_

 I managed the [Shell.ai](https://www.shell.com/energy-and-innovation/digitalisation/digital-technologies/shell-ai.html#vanity-aHR0cHM6Ly93d3cuc2hlbGwuY29tL2FpLmh0bWw) Platform, our portfolio of cloud platform services focused at scaling AI and Machine Learning in Shell.
 The Shell.ai Platform **empowers our 1000+ data scientists developers to enable $2+ bln in digital** applications and services.
-I was responsible for multiple teams that **acquire and integrate market standard cloud computing services** into Shell's systems (technology, processes, people).
+I was responsible for multiple teams that **acquired and integrated market standard cloud computing services** into Shell's systems (technology, processes, people).

 __Advanced Analytics, Technical Lead__ | Shell Information Data & Analytics -